-Use this guide to remove the bottom cover, a.k.a. lower case.
-This serves as the starting point for every repair on your MacBook Pro.
+Use this guide to remove the bottom cover, a.k.a. lower case-either to replace it, or to access other components in your MacBook Pro.

 For your safety, discharge your MacBook Pro's battery below 25% before you begin this procedure.
-A charged lithium-ion battery can create a dangerous and uncontrollable fire if accidentally punctured.
+A charged lithium-ion battery can create a dangerous fire if accidentally punctured.